 Dr. Ashley Roberts, an Intertek employee who co-authored the summary review, was in direct contact with Dr. Heydens during the writing and editing phases of the summary article.
-Dr. Heydens reviewed and edited the summary manuscript at least twice after being emailed copies on two separate occasions by Dr. Roberts.^{7,8} In response to Dr. Acquavella's request to tone down the strident criticism of IARC, Dr. Heydens pushed to keep "inflammatory" language in the manuscript.9 And in an earlier draft of the manuscript, Dr. Heydens again tried to distort the messaging of the summary article by incorrectly asserting that IARC did not find glyphosate to pose a carcinogenic hazard.10
+Dr. Heydens reviewed and edited the summary manuscript at least twice after being emailed copies on two separate occasions by Dr. Roberts.
+In response to Dr. Acquavella's request to tone down the strident criticism of IARC, Dr. Heydens pushed to keep "inflammatory" language in the manuscript.
+And in an earlier draft of the manuscript, Dr. Heydens again tried to distort the messaging of the summary article by incorrectly asserting that IARC did not find glyphosate to pose a carcinogenic hazard.
+10

 Some of the edits and suggestions that were made by Dr. Heydens ended up in the final manuscript.
 These were not neutral copy edits; these were edits that impacted the tone of the summary review and mischaracterized IARC's methodology and process in a way that was meant to cast doubt on its conclusions regarding glyphosate.
-Dr. Heydens also indicated his company's preference that the editing process move along quickly in order to keep to a timeline that Monsanto's management preferred.11 manuscripts were vetted by Monsanto.13 Dr. Heydens proposed the order of authorship on the final manuscript,14 while Monsanto management initially insisted that two panelists who had made substantial contributions be inappropriately excluded from authorship because of their prior employment by Monsanto.15 These communications and edited manuscripts clearly demonstrate that Monsanto reviewed and edited the work product at issue, contrary to what was stated in the DOI.
+Dr. Heydens also indicated his company's preference that the editing process move along quickly in order to keep to a timeline that Monsanto's management preferred.

 In a separate email, Dr. Heydens mentioned writing an introductory section for the expert panel supplemental issue and tells Dr. Roberts that he would run it by her for edits.
-12 Unfortunately, the draft section that Dr. Heydens wrote was not attached to the email, so it is unclear if, and to what extent, this ghostwritten section was adopted in - or influenced - the final summary manuscript.
+Unfortunately, the draft section that Dr. Heydens wrote was not attached to the email, so it is unclear if, and to what extent, this ghostwritten section was adopted in - or influenced - the final summary manuscript.